When Lifetimes Liberate: A Type System for Arenas with Higher-Order Reachability Tracking: Introduction

 \section{Introduction}

-Higher-order functional languages, starting with {LISP} \cite{DBLP:conf/acm/000159}, typically rely on garbage collection or reference counting for automatic resource management.
+\looseness=-1 Higher-order functional languages, starting with {LISP} \cite{DBLP:conf/acm/000159}, typically rely on garbage collection or reference counting for automatic resource management.
 Although safe and convenient, these approaches offer little control over the timing or granularity of deallocation.
-Such a trade-off is often acceptable for memory resources, but a key limitation for system assets like files, sockets, or large heaps.
+Such a trade-off is often acceptable for memory resources, but is a key limitation for system assets like files, sockets, or large heaps.
 Languages mitigate this trade-off with explicit APIs like @FileReader.close@ in Java or scoped constructs like @with@ blocks in Python.
-Still, these patterns do not ensure safety \emph{statically}: deallocated resources may still be referenced directly or leaked via global storage, leading to runtime exceptions at best and data corruption at worst in \emph{use after free} (UAF) situations.
-An ideal solution should combine the convenience of automatic management with predictable control for critical resources, enforcing static safety like no UAF without restricting common higher-order expressiveness.
+Still, these patterns do not ensure safety \emph{statically}: deallocated resources may be referenced directly or leaked via global storage, leading to runtime exceptions at best and data corruption at worst in \emph{use-after-free} (UAF) situations.
+An ideal solution should combine the convenience of automatic management with explicit control for critical resources, enforcing static safety like no UAF without restricting common higher-order expressiveness.

 \paragraph{Stack and Heap Allocation.} To recognize the challenge, recall the classic contrast between stack and heap allocation.
 Stack values have strictly lexical lifetimes and are reclaimed automatically when their scope ends, guaranteeing safety and efficiency, but making them inherently \emph{second-class} where they cannot escape their defining scope, be returned, or be stored in a heap structure.
-In contrast, heap allocation yields \emph{first-class} values that can flow freely through higher-order functions, either by captured in closures or shared across structures.
-However, such flexibility is at the cost of predictable deallocation by programmer control, while garbage collection or reference counting eventually reclaims objects, giving up the static safety of stack discipline.
-Motivated by works such as \citet{DBLP:conf/oopsla/OsvaldEWAR16}, which brings back second-class functions in higher-order programs for memory safety and scoped lifetime control, we aim to combine the expressiveness of first-class heap objects with the static safety of stack allocation.
+In contrast, heap allocation yields \emph{first-class} values that can flow freely through higher-order functions, either by being captured in closures or shared across structures.
+However, such flexibility comes at the cost of timely deallocation by programmer control, while garbage collection or reference counting eventually reclaim objects, giving up the static safety of stack discipline.

+Works such as \citet{DBLP:conf/oopsla/OsvaldEWAR16}, which reintroduce second-class values in higher-order programs to provide memory safety and scoped lifetime control, have also been shown to be effective at reducing GC pressure \cite{xhebraj_et_al:LIPIcs.ECOOP.2022.15}.
+More recent efforts have revived interest in the area, for example, stoic functions \cite{stoic_functions} and a lambda calculus with second-class functions and references \cite{10.1145/3759427.3760373}.
+We aim to combine the expressiveness of first-class heap objects with the static safety of stack allocation.